chkp-guybarak/terraform-azure-guy-test1/modules/single_gateway_new_vnet/README.md

 # Check Point CloudGuard Single Gateway Module - New VNet

-This Terraform module deploys Check Point CloudGuard Network Security Single Gateway solution into a new Vnet in Azure.
+This Terraform module deploys Check Point CloudGuard Network Security Single Gateway solution into a new VNet in azure.
 As part of the deployment the following resources are created:
 - Resource group
 - Virtual network